pramod-rathod-avalara/dist-store-project/README.md

 1. Java object Serialization over network using Sockets
 2. Java RPC
 3. Java HTTP
-4. Java WebSockets (In case if you any server to act as publisher/receiver)
+4. Java WebSockets (In case if you want any node to act as either publisher/receiver or both)

 ## How To Build
 ---